jbhattac/java8/README.md

 In java 8 single abstract method interface was described formally with @FunctionalInterface were formed and compiler will complain if contract is not maintained.

 In Java 8 java.util.function defines a host of functional interfaces for supporting a host of lambdas.
+### Predicate
+	 Predicates are boolean-valued functions of one argument, they accept one argument and returns boolean.
+### Function
+	 Represents a function that accepts one argument and produces a result.
+### Supplier
+	Do not  accept any argument but instead returns newly generated values.
+### Consumer
+	 Accepts a input and performs some operation on that input .